ex7r3me/100-days-of-code/r1-log.md

 ### R1D46
 We had some breaking changes in the library so I updated the sample app to match them, thanks for the heads up by repo owner.
 I also updated the fooname with new lib version and cleaner code.  https://github.com/ex7r3me/emoji-mart-native

+### R1D47
+I've updated and cleaned up the sample app and request for review. if it goes OK I'll get back on fooname tomorrow https://github.com/ex7r3me/emoji-mart-native